Peony flower power: the secret beneath the soil

-There aren’t many, if any, flowers more elegant than the peony, and it was serendipitous that it turned out to be the perfect plant to grow on the Dove Valley block Georgia Richards and Dot Kettle bought in 2008.
+There aren’t many, if any, flowers more elegant than the peony.
+It was serendipitous that it turned out to be the perfect plant to grow on the Dove Valley block Georgia Richards and Dot Kettle bought in 2008.

-The lawyer and the IT analyst were living the full-on life of Wellington executives, Dot working for the State Services Commission, Georgia an IT consultant.
-They had two sons, a baby on the way, and they were far too busy says Dot.
+The lawyer and the IT analyst were living the full-on life of Wellington executives; Dot working for the State Services Commission, Georgia as an IT consultant.
+They had two sons, a baby on the way, and they were far too busy, says Dot.

 “We actually wanted to have more time as a family together, provide the kids with a real kiwi upbringing.
 It’s the dream I guess, having plenty of space for them to run around and be boys.”